0art0/lean3-statement-translation-tool/README.md

 ```lean
 lean3_statement_translation_tool = {git = "https://github.com/0art0/lean3_statement_translation_tool", rev = <the latest revision of the repository on GitHub>}
 ```

+Then any file importing `interface.lean` should be able to run the translation tool as demonstrated above.

 The above instructions should work for a normal use.
 Details for configuring a local set-up of the server are described in the [`README` of the `LeanAide` repository](https://github.com/siddhartha-gadgil/LeanAide/blob/main/README.md).